philpagel/ET44.py/README.md

     lcr.setup(speed="slow")

 The `setup` method does not include *rel* mode.
-This is on purpose, as you probably want to configure the divice first, then connect the DUT and allow the measurement value to settle before activtin *rel* mode.
+This is on purpose, as you probably want to configure the device first, then connect the DUT and allow the measurement value to settle before activating *rel* mode.
+Sorry for the inconvenience.

 ## Reading values

-After setup, you can start reading measurement values from the device using the `read` method. `read` is a function and returns a tuple of two floating point values:
+After setup, you can start reading measurement values from the device using the `read` method. `read` is a function and returns a tuple of two floating point
+values:

 * Value of primary parameter (defined by `modeA`)
 * Value of secondary parameter (defined by `modeB`)